aspauldingcode/quickpreview_wrapper/README_WINDOWS_BUILD.md

 3. **Set up the environment** automatically for the cc crate

+### Error: "windows_aarch64_msvc could not compile due to linker not found"

+This error occurs when Rust dependencies (like `winapi`, `libc`, `getrandom`) can't find the MSVC linker.
+The enhanced build script now:

+- Sets up the MSVC environment **before** any compilation starts
+- Provides detailed diagnostics about what's missing
+- Gives specific installation guidance

 ### Manual Environment Setup

 If automatic detection fails, you can manually set up the environment: